How To Grow Lettuce Year Round

 Thermal regulation is pivotal, as temperatures above 75°F (24°C) can lead to bolting, a premature flowering that reduces leaf quality.
 You can achieve thermal regulation by using shading, ventilation, or cooling systems, depending on your growing setup.

-Also Read: Simple Backyard Kitchen Ideas
+Also Read: Backyard Adu Ideas

 Watering and Fertilizing Lettuce